 Mindy’s articles have appeared in Children’s Writer, SCBWI Bulletin, ALA Booklinks, and The Writer Magazine.
-Below are a sampling of some of Mindy’s non-fiction articles for kids and adults.
-Click on the link to read the article.
+Below are a listing of some of Mindy’s non-fiction articles for kids and adults.

 “Who is That Under The Bridge: The Fremont Troll”published in Columbia Kids (Article/Middle Grade)

 An informative and fun article about the Fremont Troll in Seattle.
 This article is out of print and Mindy is working on a non-fiction picture book.

 “Rachel the Pike Place Market Pig” published in Columbia Kids.
 (Article/Middle Grade)A great non-fiction article about the Pike Place Market Pig in Seattle.
 A good article to use for lessons about public art, piggy banks, or Seattle history!
 This article is out of print.
 Mindy is working on a non-fiction picture book.

 “Marvelous Mosaics: An Interview with Mosaic Artist Rebecca Devere”

 Stories for Children E-Zine.
 March 2008.–A great interview with a Seattle mosaic artist.
 (Rebecca is no longer practicing mosaics, but this article can be used as a reference for mosaic arts).
 This article is out of print.